chettrick/arm-mcu/README.txt

      * 25 January 2013 -- Added A/D converter support for LPC11xx.
 A/D
        support for other processors will follow.
      * 30 January 2013 -- Added Minimal Standard Random Number Generator.
+     * 9 February 2013 -- Added lightweight implementations of atoi() and
+       strerror() to conio.c.
+Also added code to issue linker warnings if the newlib reentrancy structure or heap are used with the lightweight console I/O facility.

 Git Repository